simonokeefe/my-local-school/README.md

 #### Create look-up table of the road nodes that are actually connected to the road network

-*Create a list of road nodes that connect to a known connected road node (eg, Watton Street Werribee: node 1861271106)*
+*Create a list of road nodes that connect to a known connected road node (eg, Watton Street Werribee: node 1861271106).
+Takes 2-3 minutes to process nodes in Wyndham LGA bounding box.*

 ```sql
 .\spatialite MyLocalSchool.sqlite